 Don’t forget the toy box when you are cleaning.

-It’s been a long, cold winter mainly spent indoors with our kids due to the brutal temperatures.
-Add flu season to the mix and you might feel like your home is full of germs.
-It is important in our homes and other places where young children spend their time, for adults to realize that young children are more at risk for developing serious illness when exposed to germs.
+As the weather begins to change seasons, it’s a good time to double check your cleaning routine at home.
+As flu season returns, you might feel like your home is full of germs.
+It is important to realize that young children are more at risk for developing serious illness when exposed to germs.
 Maintaining a safe, clean environment for children in your care is crucial to their health.

 - Toys should be cleaned and sanitized regularly.

-- Any plastic or rubber toy that enters a child’s mouth must be sanitized with 200 ppm bleach (1:250 dilution) and air-dried, or washed at a high temperature (170 degrees Fahrenheit or 76.67 degrees Celsius).
-Note: Be sure to check the manufacturer instructions to determine if the dishwasher will reach the correct temperature for the final rinse.
+- Any plastic or rubber toy that enters a child’s mouth must be sanitized with 200 ppm bleach (1:250 dilution) and air-dried or washed at a high temperature (170 degrees Fahrenheit or 76.67 degrees Celsius).
+Be sure to check the manufacturer instructions to determine if the dishwasher will reach the correct temperature for the final rinse.
 If the dishwasher does not reach this temperature, then sanitize toys using a bleach solution.

-- For toys that cannot be immersed in sanitizing solution, clean all surfaces of the toy ensuring that clean cloths and solutions do not become contaminated (do not double dip).
-Allow surfaces to remain wet for one to five minutes to achieve sanitization.
+- For toys that cannot be immersed in sanitizing solution, clean all surfaces of the toy ensuring that clean cloths and solutions don’t become contaminated (do not double dip).
+Allow surfaces to remain wet for one to five minutes to sanitize.

 - Dry toys in a dryer on the high heat setting.

-It does take extra time to thoroughly clean and sanitize your children’s toys, but making a plan to do so on a regular basis will help minimize the spread of germs and illness in your home.
+It does take extra time and planning to thoroughly clean and sanitize your children’s toys but doing so on a regular basis will help minimize the spread of germs and illness in your home.
 For more information on keeping your food safe, visit MSU Extension's Safe Food & Water website.